MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md

 -   If the affinity mask option is not set to the default, it may restrict the number of processors available to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on symmetric multiprocessing (SMP) systems.

+###  Considerations
+-   This option is an advanced option and should be changed only by an experienced database administrator or certified [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] professional.

+-   Setting max degree of parallelism (MAXDOP) to 0 allows [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to use all the available processors up to 64 processors.
+However, this is not the recommended value for most cases.
+For more information on the recommended values for max degree of parallelism, see the [#Guidelines](Guidelines) section in this page.

+-   To suppress parallel plan generation, set **max degree of parallelism** to 1.
+Set the value to a number from 1 to 32,767 to specify the maximum number of processor cores that can be used during a single query execution.
+If a value greater than the number of available processors is specified, the actual number of available processors is used.
+If the computer has only one processor, the **max degree of parallelism** value is ignored.

--   The **max degree of parallelism (MAXDOP)** limit is set per [task](../../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
+-   The max degree of parallelism limit is set per [task](../../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
 It is not a per [request](../../relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql.md) or per query limit.
 This means that during a parallel query execution, a single request can spawn multiple tasks up to the MAXDOP limit, and each task will use one worker and one scheduler.
 For more information, see the *Scheduling parallel tasks* section in the [Thread and Task Architecture Guide](../../relational-databases/thread-and-task-architecture-guide.md).

-###  <a name="Recommendations"></a> Recommendations

--   This option is an advanced option and should be changed only by an experienced database administrator or certified [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] professional.

--   To enable the server to determine the maximum degree of parallelism, set this option to 0, the default value.
-Setting maximum degree of parallelism to 0 allows [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to use all the available processors up to 64 processors.
-To suppress parallel plan generation, set **max degree of parallelism** to 1.
-Set the value to a number from 1 to 32,767 to specify the maximum number of processor cores that can be used by a single query execution.
-If a value greater than the number of available processors is specified, the actual number of available processors is used.
-If the computer has only one processor, the **max degree of parallelism** value is ignored.

--   You can override the max degree of parallelism value in queries by specifying the MAXDOP query hint in the query statement.
-For more information, see [Query Hints &#40;Transact-SQL&#41;](../../t-sql/queries/hints-transact-sql-query.md).
+-   You can override the max degree of parallelism value:
+    -   At the query level, use the **MAXDOP** [query hint](../../t-sql/queries/hints-transact-sql-query.md).
+    -   At the database level, use the **MAXDOP** [database scoped configuration](../../t-sql/statements/alter-database-scoped-configuration-transact-sql.md).
+    -   At the workload level, use the **MAX_DOP** [Resource Governor workload group configuration option](../../t-sql/statements/create-workload-group-transact-sql.md).

 -   Index operations that create or rebuild an index, or that drop a clustered index, can be resource intensive.
 You can override the max degree of parallelism value for index operations by specifying the MAXDOP index option in the index statement.
 The MAXDOP value is applied to the statement at execution time and is not stored in the index metadata.
 For more information, see [Configure Parallel Index Operations](../../relational-databases/indexes/configure-parallel-index-operations.md).

 -   In addition to queries and index operations, this option also controls the parallelism of DBCC CHECKTABLE, DBCC CHECKDB, and DBCC CHECKFILEGROUP.
 You can disable parallel execution plans for these statements by using trace flag 2528.
 For more information, see [Trace Flags &#40;Transact-SQL&#41;](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md).

-> [!TIP]
-> To accomplish this at the query level, use the **MAXDOP** [query hint](../../t-sql/queries/hints-transact-sql-query.md).
-> To accomplish this at the database level, use the **MAXDOP** [database scoped configuration](../../t-sql/statements/alter-database-scoped-configuration-transact-sql.md).
-> To accomplish this at the workload level, use the **MAX_DOP** [Resource Governor workload group configuration option](../../t-sql/statements/create-workload-group-transact-sql.md).

-###  <a name="Guidelines"></a> Guidelines
+###  <a name="Recommendations"></a> <a name="Guidelines"></a> Guidelines
 Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], during service startup if the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] detects more than eight physical cores per NUMA node or socket at startup, soft-NUMA nodes are created automatically by default.
 The [!INCLUDE[ssde_md](../../includes/ssde_md.md)] places logical processors from the same physical core into different soft-NUMA nodes.
 The recommendations in the table below are aimed at keeping all the worker threads of a parallel query within the same soft-NUMA node.
 This will improve the performance of the queries and distribution of worker threads across the NUMA nodes for the workload.
 For more information, see [Soft-NUMA](../../database-engine/configure-windows/soft-numa-sql-server.md).

 Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], use the following guidelines when you configure the **max degree of parallelism** server configuration value: